bsmith89/human-gut-diversity-manuscript/manuscript.md

 One such equalizing mechanism is environmental variability.
-When climatic variables fluctuate at a frequency similar to the rate of competitive exlusion, such that the relative fitness of two competitors is continually inverted, fitness difference are effectively brought closer to zero [?].
+When climatic variables fluctuate at a frequency similar to the rate of competitive exclusion, such that the relative fitness of two competitors is continually inverted, fitness difference are effectively brought closer to zero [?].
 Short term diversity can therefore be increased by